alexandremuzio/rlearning3d/README.md

 You should now see the agent appear on field.

-## Build Server - Local
--  `mkdir build && cd build && cmake .. && make -j 4 SoccerAgentServer_Main`
--   After build, you just need to run as detailed earlier.

-## Setup - Cluster

--    Firstly, create an account in colfax cluster (Intel DevCloud) and follow the steps to learn how to connect via `ssh`.
--    Then, copy the content from [this folder](https://drive.google.com/open?id=1UxrgbbNXS-GrkMwqghcN7PFCDtGl0Sj7) to your account home.
--    Follow the Setup documentation to pull repositories and create the conda environment.
-IMPORTANT: The conda environment is located in `~/.conda/envs/rlearning-3d`(if you need to change any hyperparameter in the algorithm, you need to change inside the folder `lib/python3.5/site-packages/baselines`)
--    Copy `distributed_devcloud` folder with all scripts at HOME directory.

-## Build and Deploy Server - Cluster

-The difference is that we need to ensure a completely static binary to avoid undefined references within the cluster environment.

-- Use the `rl-server-cluster`branch that has no dependency of `libtensorflow_cc`
-- `mkdir build && cd build && cmake -DCMAKE_BUILD_TYPE=Release .. && make -j 4 SoccerAgentServer_Main`
--  Then, just copy to the right folder inside DevCloud using `scp` command.
--  Cluster folder structure (this structure ensures the scripts for running distributed works correctly):
-    - ddpg-humanoid
-    - distributed-devcloud
-    - soccer3d
-        - binaries --- SoccerAgentServer_Main

 ## Running Distributed
 -    Inside the cluster environment, you have the following scripts to run distributed: